warengonzaga/spinupwp.js/README.md

 ## 🐛 Issues

-If you're facing a problem in using SpinupWPJS please let me know by [creating an issue here](https://github.com/warengonzaga/spinupwp.js/issues/new).
-I'm here to help you!
+Please report any issues and bugs by [creating a new issue here](https://github.com/warengonzaga/spinupwp.js/issues/new/choose), also make sure you're reporting an issue that doesn't exist.
+Any help to improve the project would be appreciated.
+Thanks! 🙏✨

 ## 🍀 Sponsors and Supporters